act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] does not require the [accessible name][] of the [user interface component][] ([instrument][]) to be descriptive, hence this rule doesn't require it either.
 However, having a non-descriptive [accessible name][] is likely a failure of [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value).

-[Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] does not require anything concerning the location of the [instruments][instrument] in relation to the [block of repeated content][] they control, hence this rule doesn't.
+[Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] does not have any requirements concerning the location of the [instruments][instrument] in relation to the [block of repeated content][] they control, hence this rule doesn't.
 It is likely a good idea to either keep each [instrument][] close to the start of the [block of repeated content][] it controls; or to group them all in one place near the start of the document.

 - [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28]